Zichang23/sklearn_predict/README.md

 ## 2. Supervised Learning Modeling

 In this project, we applied three supervised classification models: KNN, Decision Tree, and Logistic Regression.
 The data was scaled prior to model fitting, and cross-validation was utilized to evaluate each model's performance.
-Finally, we compared the accuracy of the three models.
-Overall, the Decision Tree model demonstrates the highest accuracy.
+Finally, we compared the accuracy of the three models, with the Decision Tree model demonstrating the highest accuracy overall.